danielecastellana22/torch_dpmm/README.md

 - in the **forward pass**, we compute the cluster assignment and the elbo given the data and the model parameters;
 - in the **bakcward pass**, we compute the natural gradient of the model parameters.

-This allow to train DPMM without changing the training loop (which becomes the same of a neural model):
+This allows to train DPMM without changing the training loop (which becomes the same of a neural model):
 ```
 from torch_dpmm.models import GaussianDPMM
 import torch.optim as optim